aqifsariman/dxc-assessment/README.md

 - `DB_URL`: The URL of the PostgreSQL database.
 - `DB_USERNAME`: The username for accessing the PostgreSQL database.
 - `DB_PASSWORD`: The password for accessing the PostgreSQL database.
+- `ALLOWED_ORIGINS`: The endpoint the frontend React app is using (e.g. http://localhost:3000).

 ## Setup